juansevargasc/juansevargasc/README.md

 ###
-- 👨🏻‍💻 I’m currently studying Computer Engineering
+- 👨🏻‍💻 I’m currently studying Computer Engineering, I'm into Data Science🧾, and Swift 🍎
-- Also Data Science 🧾
-- and learning Swift 🍎

 <!--
 **juansevargasc/juansevargasc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.